radicalten/stocktop-kgoettler/README.md

 - [x] Color highlighting
 - [x] Read/write stock symbols to rc file.
 Allow user to add/remove their own symbols
-- [x] Handle mis-spelled or non-existent symbols that return no data (currently segfaults!)
+- [x] Handle mis-spelled or non-existent symbols that return no data
 - [x] Provide keystroke to refresh stock data
 - [ ] Allow user to sort by each field
+- [ ] Make UI fill the space of the terminal window